Nonprofit Investment Management Blog

 Keep Your Nonprofit Compliant With UPMIFA

-The Uniform Prudent Management of Institutional Funds Act (UPMIFA) is a law that was designed to protect the assets of nonprofit organizations and to improve transparency and accountability in financial reporting practices.
-It is crucial for nonprofit organizations to familiarize themselves with the laws and regulations surrounding UPMIFA to ensure compliance, avoid penalties and protect their assets.
+The Uniform Prudent Management of Institutional Funds Act (UPMIFA) is an act that was designed to protect the assets of nonprofit organizations and to improve transparency and accountability in financial reporting practices.
+It is crucial for nonprofit organizations to familiarize themselves with how the laws and regulations surrounding UPMIFA affect them to ensure compliance, avoid penalties, and protect their assets.

 Looking for a Financial Advisor for Your Nonprofit?